Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Inhomogeneous Anisotropic Central Spin Model

 In the long-time limit, this propagator implies that the populations in the $m$-dependent basis must satisfy

 We now discuss the coherent sector; $q(\sigma, \nu, m) = \bra{\sigma_m} \rho_m\ket{\nu_m}$.
 From the MARE~\eqref{genMAREapp},

 The above equation can be directly exponentiated, and we are done constructing the analytic solution.

 The plots in the main text are obtained by implementing the solutions numerically and evolving initial conditions.
-For the spin qubit, we use a cutoff for $|m|$ equal to $N/50$.
-This is justified since $P_m$ is never polarized excessively and leads to errors of the order of $10^{-10}$.
+For the spin qubit, we use a cutoff for $|m|$ equal to $N/50$ to accelerate the calculations.
+This is justified since $P_m$ is never polarised excessively and leads to errors of the order of $10^{-10}$. {For the superconducting qubit, no cutoff is used}.